 If you think about it, it’s really not surprising that people with a common background married and procreated – especially historically.
 Marriage in the same community was a great way to ensure social support, which a long time ago also meant survival and prosperity.

-If I have a small percentage of DNA from a region on my ethnicity estimate, does it mean that my ancestor is from a really long time ago?
+Does a small percentage of DNA from a region on ethnicity estimate mean distant ancestry?

 DNA inheritance is a funny thing.
 A child inherits 50% of their DNA from each of their parents, but they only inherit 50% of each of their parent’s DNA.